Debbie Chazen: Career

-Chazen has appeared in the Mike Leigh film Topsy Turvy, Gimme Gimme Gimme, Mile High, EastEnders, Lucy Sullivan Is Getting Married, A Christmas Carol, and the 2001 version of The Life and Adventures of Nicholas Nickleby.
+Chazen has appeared in the Mike Leigh film Topsy Turvy, and other films, such as A Christmas Carol, and the 2001 version of The Life and Adventures of Nicholas Nickleby.

+On television, she has acted in Gimme Gimme Gimme, Mile High, EastEnders and Lucy Sullivan Is Getting Married.

 Her theatre work includes Mother Clap's Molly House at the National Theatre, Dick Whittington and His Cat at the Barbican Theatre, and Anton Chekhov's The Cherry Orchard in Sheffield.
 In 2006, she played Maribel in a new play called Crooked at the Bush Theatre, for which she received acclaim.
 An article in the International Herald Tribune compared the quality of her performance to the likes of Judi Dench and Maggie Smith.
-Another role that she played to great acclaim was Tessa in The Girlfriend Experience, which she performed at the Royal Court Theatre and The Young Vic.
+Another role that she played to great acclaim was Tessa in The Girlfriend Experience, which she performed at the Royal Court Theatre and the Young Vic.

 Chazen appeared in two episodes of Midsomer Murders, one episode of Doc Martin, and in the 2007 Doctor Who episode "Voyage of the Damned".
 In November and December 2008, she played Milton's sister Susan in Another Case of Milton Jones on BBC Radio 4.
-She starred as Ruth in the stage show Calendar Girls from November 2009 to January 2010 at the Noël Coward in Leicester Square, during which time she was diagnosed with breast cancer and had to withdraw halfway through the run in order to start treatment.
-She made a full recovery and returned to Calendar Girls in the same role for a national tour at the end of 2010.
+Chazen starred as Ruth in the stage play Calendar Girls from November 2009 to January 2010 at the Noël Coward in Leicester Square, during which time she was diagnosed with breast cancer and had to withdraw halfway through the run in order to start treatment.
+She made a full recovery, and returned to Calendar Girls in the same role for a national tour at the end of 2010.

-She had a running story line in Doctors in 2010 as Sissy Juggins, who along with her brother Ivor Juggins kidnapped Dr. Jimmi Clay, and was nominated for a Soap Award.
-She has also appeared in one episode of EastEnders as Minty's blind date and two episodes of Coronation Street as Miriam.
+Chazen had a running story line in Doctors in 2010 as Sissy Juggins, who, along with her brother Ivor Juggins, kidnapped Dr. Jimmi Clay, and was nominated for a British Soap Award.
+Chazen has also appeared in an episode of EastEnders as Minty's blind date, and two episodes of Coronation Street as Miriam.
 She toured Calendar Girls from August to December 2011.
 In 2013, she appeared in the Sky 1 comedy series Trollied.
 She played Ludmilla in the play The Duck House, The show transferred to London's Vaudeville Theatre after a five-week tour.

 Chazen appeared on television as Ludmilla in Ambassadors.
 In 2014, she appeared in the Sherlock episode "The Sign of Three", and on 19 June 2014, it was announced that she would be joining the cast of Holby City.
-She recently appeared as Jessica in Agatha Raisin and the Walkers of Dembley.
+She subsequently appeared as Jessica in Agatha Raisin and the Walkers of Dembley.

-In 2017 she played Ruth in The Girls at the Phoenix Theatre in the West End.
+In 2017, Chazen played Ruth in The Girls at the Phoenix Theatre in the West End.